πŸ“š More on this topic: Voxtral TTS Guide Β· Crane + Qwen3-TTS Voice Cloning Β· Open WebUI Setup Guide Β· Best Models for Chat Β· VRAM Requirements

 Needs about 2-4 GB VRAM.
 The voice cloning is genuinely impressive for a local model.

-Skip These (For Now)
+Skip These

-Bark: Sounds amazing β€” it can express emotions, laugh, even sing.
-But it’s painfully slow (2-5 seconds per sentence) and needs ~12 GB VRAM.
-Fun to demo, impractical for conversation.
+Bark: Can express emotions, laugh, and sing, but it’s painfully slow (2-5 seconds per sentence) and needs ~12 GB VRAM.
+With Voxtral and Chatterbox both producing better quality at lower latency, Bark is hard to justify for voice chat.

 The Easy Way: Open WebUI Voice Chat